PayFabric/Portal/README.md

-# Summary
+# What is PayFabric
+PayFabric is a payment service for developers to be integreated with, which includes Payment APIs, Hosted Checkout Page, and so on.
 Audiences of this document are developers who are ready to add payment features into their desktop applications, web applications, or mobile applications.
 PayFabric has below outstanding features which can complete the integration quickly and gracefully.

+# Features

+* Full featured and flexible payment APIs.
+* Support many and growing gateways.
+* PCI Compliance right way with Hosted Payment Page.
+* Support customer wallet.
+* Fully customizable hosted pages.

 # [Glossary](#glossary)